ArthurClemens/faceted_search/documentation/schema_configuration.md

 ]
 ```

-Use `cast ` to cast data to another type:
+Use `operations` to transform the data value to another type:

 ```
 fields: [